marcopeg/express-react/README.md

 ## Atom

-I suggest you to install the following plugins:
+I suggest you install the following plugins:

 - Nuclide
 - language-babel